 Kyle Fuston is the branch President of Happy State Bank, the only bank in Silverton, Texas.

-Vault with Guards, Happy State Bank, Silverton, Texas 2019
+Broken Vault, Happy State Bank, Silverton, Texas 2019

 Briscoe County Jail Cell, Silverton, Texas 2012

 Many working cowboys and sheepherders are guest laborers from Chile, Mexico, Bolivia, or Peru.
 If there is a shortage of domestic labor, the H-2A visa allows agricultural employers to bring foreign workers.
 Ranch hands spend long stretches of the season herding livestock in remote regions without electricity or running water, rarely seeing a town or paved road.